MARKET PULSE-Tiffany, Tibco Software, Nike, Monster Beverage

 March 22 Some U.S. stocks to watch on Friday:for the Morning News Call newsletter,)

-U.S. stock index futures gained as a banking deal between Greece and Cyprus eased some concerns about the island nation as it tries to avoid a financial meltdown and an exit from the euro that could roil the euro zone.
-S&P 500 futures rose 3.6 points, Dow Jones industrial average futures were up 42 points while Nasdaq 100 futures added 7.25 points.
+U.S. stock index futures edged up on Friday, erasing earlier losses, after Cyprus agreed with Greece on a takeover of the Greek units of Cypriot banks, which ended uncertainty over the fate of those operations.
+The S&P 500 futures rose 3.5 points, the Dow Jones industrial average futures were up 31 points and the Nasdaq 100 futures added 6.8 points.

 ** TIFFANY & CO, Thursday close $67.91, up 3.8 pct premarket